CSHL-devon/SequenceMachine/README.md

 The final output valve selects between clean air and odorant, shifting whichever is active to the animal, and whichever in inactive to exhaust.
 It can be purchased, or made in a few different ways, but it should always be an isolation valve and THE WHETTED SURFACES SHOULD ALWAYS BE TEFLON/PTFE.

 We sometimes use the NResearch dual 3-way Shuttle valve, which is an all-in-one solution, but there are some issues with it.
 It's very expensive (~$200+) and gets more so every year.
-It also has a large pressure transient during the switch which needs to be buffered out with an air dilution (at least 1:1) AFTER the valve.
+It also has a large pressure transient during the switch which needs to be buffered with an air dilution (at LEAST 1:1) AFTER the valve.
 In my experience, this is good practice for any solution, but especially necessary for this valve.

 You can also use two 3-way valves and just setup your tubing logic to do the exact same thing as the shuttle valve above.
 Likewise you could also do it with four 2-way valves (with two of them either electronically inverted, or using "normally open" variants), although isolation valve actuation times can be a bit sloppy, so the more of them you have, the more likely they will get out of sync and the bigger your transients will be.

-#### Build order (if copying mine)
+#### PCB build order

 - Resistors
 - IC sockets